awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-gamelift-matchmakingconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `AdditionalPlayerCount`  <a name="cfn-gamelift-matchmakingconfiguration-additionalplayercount"></a>
 The number of player slots in a match to keep open for future players\.
-For example, if the configuration's rule set specifies a match for a single 12\-person team, and the additional player count is set to 2, only 10 players are selected for the match\.
+For example, if the configuration's rule set specifies a match for a single 10\-person team, and the additional player count is set to 2, 10 players will be selected for the match and 2 more player slots will be open for future players\.
 This parameter is not used if `FlexMatchMode` is set to `STANDALONE`\.
 *Required*: No
 *Type*: Integer
 *Minimum*: `0`